djouallah/Testing_BI_Engine/README.md

-# Testing_BI_Engine using TPC-H
+# Testing BigQuery BI Engine using TPC-H

+Disclosure : the Purpose of the Benchmark is hopefully to push the Product team to make all Queries accelerated by BI Engine :)

-unfortunately not all Queries are accelerated by BigQuery BI Engine
+Unfortunately not all Queries are accelerated by BigQuery BI Engine (Currently only 6)

 Currently BI Engine is limited to a join with 5 Million Dimension Table